renatonmag/fsbroker/README.md

 - Conditional recursion for directories

-Currently, once you use broker.AddRecursiveWatch it will automatically add newly created directories within any of the already watched directories to the watch list.
-Even if said watch directory was previously added using broker.AddWatch.
+Currently, once you use FSBroker.AddRecursiveWatch it will automatically add newly created directories within any of the already watched directories to the watch list.
+Even if said watch directory was previously added using FSBroker.AddWatch.
 I would like to modify the watch map to allow for having the "recursivewatch" flag separately per watched directory, rather than globally on the entire broker.

 - More comprehensive system file/directory detection